 - Family Connection of South Carolina -Helps kinship caregivers work with schools to get services for children who have disabilities or special needs.

-There are several ways you might be able to add money to your family budget so you can better afford to take care of an extra child.
+There are several ways you might be able to add money to caregiver’s family budget, so they can better afford to take care of an extra child.

 The Child-Only option for TANF can provide money to kinship caregiver households.
 It works like this: